 British PM heading for Brussels for talks on future ties

+READ: Getting rid of me risks delaying Brexit, says British PM May

-After a tumultuous week in which the draft divorce deal agreed between London and the European Union was slammed in parliament, May said the proposed withdrawal accord would only be signed off if the future relationship deal was satisfactory.
+After a tumultuous week in which the draft divorce deal agreed between London and the European Union was slammed in parliament and plotters circled, May said the proposed withdrawal accord would only be signed off if the future relationship deal was satisfactory.

 May said the week ahead would be "critical" in the Brexit talks.